-The Institute is open to students high school–age and older and designed for musicians whose ability levels range from intermediate to professional.
-Beginning and intermediate guitarists will be accepted for the Jazz Guitar Fundamentals program newly-established this year.
+The Institute is open to high school–age students and older and designed for musicians whose ability levels range from intermediate to professional.
+Beginning and intermediate guitarists will be accepted for the Jazz Guitar Fundamentals program.
 Enrollment in the Institute is limited due to combo instrumentation.

-Application review begins March 15, 2014– the application will be available HERE in mid-December 2013.
+Application review will begin March 15, 2015.
+The application will be available in December.

 How to Apply